wistia/wistia-open-docs/_posts/alerts.md

 If a Manager is receiving login alerts, when one of their users logs into their Wistia account, they will receive an email that looks like the following:

-{% post_image hashed_id: 'c22979b067d1d27a52f6ec7877dfaa2eca3b2a0f', class: 'center' %}
+{% post_image hashed_id: 'ba21026edfdca9755f85dd80e6aa9f6f3bf6465a', class: 'center' %}

 ## How do I adjust my email alert settings?

-{% post_image hashed_id: '78f98c321a07bdf4dba2ec03e3cb7fdc57f4bfeb', width: 320, class: 'float_right' %}
+{% post_image hashed_id: '1f5b91baa8ca7941421f5a31ff1ee37b461834e6', class: 'center' %}

-While logged into your Wistia account, choose the “My Settings” option under the “Account” tab at the top of any page in your Wistia account.
+While logged into your Wistia account, choose the **Settings** option under the **Account** tab at the top of any page in your Wistia account.
 You will be taken to a page where you can manage your own personal Wistia settings.
-Scroll down the page to the section labeled "Email Alerts".
+Scroll down the page to the section labeled "Email Notifications."

-Here you can set which events you would like to receive alerts for and which events you don't wish to be notified about.
+Need to know when someone uploads new content or adds users to a project?
+Bogged down with too many emails?
+Adjust your settings here!

+{{ "Are you an Account Owner?
+To access your notifications you'll want to head into your Account Settings and choose the Personal tab." | alert}}